Balancing Act - Part 11

 She hesitated for the briefest moment, then stepped behind me.
 Three hooks, then a gentle tug.
 The cups fell forward; the straps slithered off my shoulders.
 My breasts, freed, felt cool in the conditioned air.

+My breath shook.
+This was when I wanted to push it further.
+To see if she would stop me.
+I cupped one, then the other, as if weighing them.
 I looked over my shoulder at her—at Peter, at Mom in my old body—and I saw the hunger there, the unspoken challenge.
 Neither of us wanted to admit how far we needed to take this, or why.

 She tossed the bathing suit at me, “Here, enjoy yourself.”